mikerenfro/master-of-puppets/presentation/theits-2023-master-of-puppets.markdown

 ### Provisioning a New Web Server in Puppet (9/10)

-(Tip: you can use `vagrant ssh host -c "sudo -i command"` to run a privileged command on a VM and automatically log out.)
+(Tip: use `vagrant ssh host -c "sudo -i command"` to run a privileged command and log out.)
 [At the host terminal](https://mike.renf.ro/vagrant-ssh-web-sudo-vi-puppet-conf-new-environment.html) ([and](https://mike.renf.ro/vagrant-ssh-web-correct-hiera-name.html)):

 - Edit the web server's `/etc/puppetlabs/puppet/puppet.conf` to add lines

   ```
   [agent]
   environment=new_webserver
   ```

-- Generate a certificate signing request (CSR) for the Puppet agent on the new web server with `puppet agent -t`.
+- Generate a certificate signing request (CSR) for the Puppet agent on the new web server with `puppet agent -t`
 - Sign the CSR on the Puppet primary server with `puppetserver ca sign --certname web.theits23.renf.ro`
 - Apply changes to the web server through the Puppet agent with `puppet agent -t`